jha-ayush/COVID-financial-portfolio-analysis/README.md

 #### Limitations and Future Expectations
 We aim to give users the best experience possible on our streamlit platform, so we have decided to include a wide variety of features that have taken more time to implement than we initially anticipated.
 Our streamlit platform should be available to users in the upcoming weeks.
-We appreciate your patience and in the meanwhile, enjoy our CLI!
+We appreciate your patience, and in the meantime, enjoy our CLI!